Rules and Regulations

 The Competition consists of multiple rounds.
 During each phase, the judging panel will eliminate Participants based on evaluation criteria and the judges’ judgement of which Participants have the greatest chance of success.

-In this cycle of the Competition, the judges will evaluate the Participants’ potential to create social impact, in addition to economic impact, in Alabama.
+In this cycle of the Competition, the judges will evaluate the Participants’ potential to create economic impact in Alabama.

 General Competition Process Details: The judging panel will be comprised of multiple individuals representing the investment community, entrepreneurs, and corporate stakeholders.
 The same judging panel reviews all phases of the Competition.
 During any phase of the Competition the judging panel may solicit additional information prior to making a decision.
 Submission of all Competition materials and distribution of judges’ feedback will be managed electronically.
 Data may be retained by the EDPA Foundation.
 Each Competition will follow a posted schedule.
 Teams with qualifying scores will advance to the final and are eligible to be funded.

 Launch Advisors: EDPA Foundation will employ various business consultants (“Launch Advisors”) to work with the Participants on various elements of startup development, including the social impact of the venture.
 The judging panel will consult with the Launch Advisors as to their views of the Participants.

 Application and Application Fee: All Participants must apply for the Competition and pay a $150 application fee.
 The application fee must be paid at the time of submission.